W. Z. Ahmed: Career in Pakistan

 After the independence of Pakistan in 1947, Ahmed was a prominent cultural personality in Pakistan for a few years, although his cinematic career did not develop well in Pakistan.
 He established W.Z.
 Studios in Lahore.

 W.Z.
 Ahmed made only two movies in Pakistan, Roohi (1954) and Waada (1957).
 Film songs of Waada (1957) were written by a noted Pakistani film lyricist Saifuddin Saif and its popular music was by Rashid Attre.
 Notably Roohi was the first film to be banned in independent Pakistan.
 It was charged with inciting 'class hatred'.
 Nevertheless, the ban on Roohi was lifted in 1954.

 In 1954, W.Z.
 Ahmed played a prominent role in campaign against imports of Indian films.
 He was arrested during the agitation but released later.

 W.Z.
 Ahmed's ninth movie, Wafa Ki Ada, was never completed nor released.

 Family

 His father had been a prominent police officer in Gujarat, British India.
 His brothers included Z.A.
 Ahmed (a prominent communist politician in Uttar Pradesh) and Zafaruddin Ahmed (Deputy Inspector of Police in Karachi).
 W.Z.
 Ahmed's first wife was Safia Hidayattullah.
-He later married Shahida, who had acted in one of his films in Bombay.
-His only son Fariduddin Ahmed better known as Farid Ahmed, also was a talented filmmaker in Pakistan.
-He married noted Pakistani television actress Samina Ahmad.
+He later married actress Neena (born as Shahida Begum), who had acted in several of his films in Bombay.
+His only son Fariduddin Ahmed better known as Farid Ahmed, also was a filmmaker in Pakistan who married noted the television actress Samina Ahmad.
 Farid Ahmed died an early death in 1993.